semgrep/semgrep-docs/docs/writing-rules/data-flow/taint-mode.md

 ```

 **Memory requirements for inter-file analysis:**
-While inter-file analysis is more powerful, be aware that it also demands more memory resources.
-We advise a minimum of 4 GB of memory per core, but _recommend 8 GB per core or more_.
-The amount of memory needed depends on the codebase and on the number of inter-file rules being run.
+While interfile analysis is more powerful, it also demands more memory resources.
+The Semgrep team advises a minimum of 4 GB of memory per core, but **recommend 8 GB per core or more**.
+The amount of memory needed depends on the codebase and on the number of interfile rules being run.

-## How sensitive is taint-mode ?
+## Taint mode sensitivity

 ### Field sensitivity

-The taint engine provides basic field sensitivity support, it can:
+The taint engine provides basic field sensitivity support.
+It can:

 - Track that `x.a.b` is tainted, but `x` or `x.a` is  **not** tainted.
 If `x.a.b` is tainted, any extension of `x.a.b` (such as `x.a.b.c`) is considered tainted by default.
 - Track that `x.a` is tainted, but remember that `x.a.b` has been sanitized.
 Thus the engine records that `x.a.b` is **not** tainted, but `x.a` or `x.a.c` are still tainted.